 Threshold signature scheme [34] aims to allow multiple participants securely reconstruct a secret (i.e., a main private key) and perform computation (i.e., signature generation or decryption) even an adversary has corrupted some participants.
 In a threshold signature scheme, all participants use a share of a main private key as their private keys.
 To sign a message, multiple participants can execute an interactive signature generation algorithm, which uses their shares of the main private key and the message as inputs, and outputs a signature of the message.
 The signature can be verified by anyone using the unique main public key.
 The security for threshold signature scheme requires that no adversary that corrupts some participants can learn any information about the main private key or can forge a valid signature on a message.
 There are two important properties of threshold signature scheme: robustness and proactiveness.
 The former one requires that a valid signature can be generated even some malicious participants deviating from the scheme.
 The later one is also name periodic refreshment of shares of a main private key.
 The goal proactiveness is to protect a system from an adversary that obtains the information of a main private key.

 Boneh-Lynn-Shacham (BLS) signature scheme [30] is closely related to bilinear maps and Gap Diffie-Hellman (GDH) groups.
+The signature scheme is based on bilinear maps on elliptic curves.
+In GDH groups, the Computational Diffie-Hellman problem is hard but the Decision Diffie-Hellman problem is easy.
 The BLS signature scheme based on GDH groups consists of key generation algorithm, signature generation algorithm and signature verification algorithm.
 In key generation, each participant can random pick a private key, which can be used to compute the public key.
 Given a private key and a message, a signer can compute a signature through signature generation algorithm.
 Given a public key, a message and a signature, verifiers can verify whether the signature is a valid by signature verification algorithm.

 Threshold BLS signature scheme [29] is the combination of threshold signature scheme and BLS signature scheme.
 The signature share generation of threshold BLS signature scheme concurs with the BLS, and the aggregation of group signature is congruent with threshold signature scheme.
 Threshold BLS signature scheme includes key generation algorithm, signature generation algorithm and verification algorithm.
 The key generation algorithm adopts a discrete log-based distributed key generation method [31] to distribute private-public key pair and a main public key to participants.
 The key generation algorithm outputs a private-public key pair for each participant and a main public key.
 The private key of a participant is a share of a main private key.
 In threshold BLS signature scheme, participants jointly sign a message through the signature generation algorithm.
 This algorithm contains a partial signature generation method and a full signature recovery method.
 The former one is similar to the signature generation algorithm of BLS signature scheme.
 Given a message, a signer can compute a partial signature by running signature share generation method.
 The full signature of the message can be recovered when participants aggregate a sufficient number of partial signature and execute the full signature recovery method.
 The full signature should be the Lagrange interpolation polynomial of these partial signatures.
 All participants can use the main public key to verify the validation of the full signature by the verification algorithm of threshold BLS signature scheme.
 We assume that the number of honest nodes satisfies the requirement of threshold BLS signature scheme, which ensures the security of SWIB.